wjh18/hugo-liftoff/README.md

 * Responsive support for common markdown styles like tables
 * About page with social links (optional)
 * Contact page with Netlify Forms support (optional)
+* Customize fallback text for empty content (optional)

 ### Hugo Defaults

 * Example `hugo.toml` with the majority of Hugo config defaults included for easy customization
 * Override config settings based on Hugo environment
+* Built-in shortcodes
+* And much more...Hugo has a lot to offer!

 ## Planned Features